 There is an abundance of confusion today from homeowners looking to apply an epoxy coating to their garage floor.

-The first misnomer that we want to address is that an epoxy coating is not paint.
+The first misnomer that we want to address is that an epoxy coating does not paint.
 Garage floor paint is a latex acrylic product.
 Many of the well-known paint manufactures do offer paint with a small amount of epoxy in the mix and refer to them as 1-Part epoxy paint.
 This allows for better adhesion and durability than standard acrylic paint, but it is not an epoxy product.

 As a result, it has only made things more confusing for the consumer.
 That when you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
-This has led to many people buying a paint for their garage floor when what they thought they were purchasing was an epoxy coating.
+This has led to many people buying paint for their garage floor when what they thought they were purchasing was an epoxy coating.

 Epoxy Resin for Repairs

 Because of the strong adhesive properties, many consumers use epoxy resin for the repair and maintenance of their household objects.
-Fragile items like glass, ceramic and china can be fixed quickly with an epoxy resin, helping secure broken or snapped items to the original piece.
+Fragile items like glass, ceramic, and china can be fixed quickly with an epoxy resin, helping secure broken or snapped items to the original piece.
 Likewise, epoxy resin can also be used on many other materials in a similar fashion.
-Wood, metal, latex or other similar synthetic materials can also be repaired as well.
-By using the epoxy resin over an otherwise fragile piece, you’ll create a thin, tightly formed barrier which attaches securely and holds in place over the years.
+Wood, metal, latex, or other similar synthetic materials can also be repaired as well.
+By using the epoxy resin over an otherwise fragile piece, you’ll create a thin, tightly formed barrier that attaches securely and holds in place over the years.